 The County should reevaluate its use of JOC contracts, defined as competitively bid, firm fixed-price indefinite quantity contracts for general contractors with four one-year renewal options.
-473 The Facilities Development & Operations Department is authorized to award up to five JOC contracts annually, each with four one-year renewal options.
+The Facilities Development & Operations Department is authorized to issue up to five JOC contracts annually, each with four one-year renewal options.
 Each contract is valued at a maximum of \$2.5 million.
-In response to the JOC solicitation, contractors must submit bids with three
+In response to the JOC solicitation, contractors must submit bids with three "adjustment factors" to be considered responsive.
+Adjustment factors are considered when evaluating the solicitation responses.
+475